helmuthdu/web-components/packages/custom-elements/README.md

 ![Custom Element Lifecycle](./assets/images/shadow_dom_high_level.svg)

-Another important feature from Shadow DOM is that it enable us to use a `<slot>` tag inside our markup and easily append the children elements inside our component.
+Another essential feature of Shadow DOM is that it enables us to use a `<slot>` tag inside our markup and easily append the children elements inside our component.

 ##### The Element Lifecycle